-Nancy Dearman, together with John Kotter, built the predecessor company to Kotter International and served in various capacities for 18 years, including as its president.
-As a founding member and Chief Executive Officer of Kotter International, Nancy brings a wealth of knowledge and experience to help serve the company’s mission to provide organizations and their leaders with the process by which to accelerate strategic implementation and achieve transformative change.
+Nancy Dearman, together with John Kotter, built the predecessor company to Kotter International and served in various capacities for 18 years, most recently as its president.
+Currently, she is helping to build the Kotter International Center for Leaders.
+As a founding member of Kotter International, Nancy brings a wealth of knowledge and experience to serve the company’s vision of helping millions of people to become better leaders.

 At the predecessor company, Kotter Associates, Nancy was instrumental in privately publishing Our Iceberg Is Melting: Changing and Succeeding Under Any Conditions by John Kotter and Holger Rathgeber.
 The book sold 15,000 copies in seven editions until the title was sold to St. Martins Press in 2006, where it became a New York Times bestseller.
 Nancy also developed two websites that present Kotter’s model on leading change and she developed multiple partner relationships that disseminate Kotter concepts through corporate training programs, video production and the web.
 She conducted in‐depth interviews with high-level executives from Fortune 500 companies to inform the research, advising and seminar work conducted by Kotter.

 Prior to Kotter Associates, Nancy served as Vice President of Marketing at Fidelity Investments where she was responsible for the firm’s cash management account.
 In that capacity she redesigned the features of the account to match customer needs and lowered operating costs.
 Before taking on that role, Nancy was Vice President of Market Research for Fidelity’s retail company.
 She introduced the first customer satisfaction survey that became an annual study of customers’ perceptions of the company, and she reorganized the market research department to better focus analysts on product lines.